-CONTROLLING DIABETES IS THE KEY: The goal with the diabetic diet is to ensure your blood sugar stays in the range of non-diabetics.
-This is feasible and realistic.
-If your blood sugar as a diabetic stays in the range of a non-diabetic your chances of developing secondary complications of diabetes-kidney, eye, cardiovascular, nerve disease-are remarkably reduced.
+The goal with any diabetic diet is to ensure your blood sugar stays in the range of non-diabetics.
+This is both feasible and realistic.
+If your blood sugar as a diabetic stays in the range of a non-diabetic your chances of developing secondary complications of diabetes–kidney, eye, cardiovascular, nerve disease-are remarkably reduced.

-1 oz of protein=6 grams of protein.
-7-1/2 oz for women and 9-1/2 for men.
-Animal flesh comes in ounces, but protein on packaged food is listed in grams.
+Protein: 7-1/2 oz for women and 9-1/2 for men.
+(Meats are measured in ounces, but protein amounts in packaged food are listed in grams.
+1 oz of protein=6 grams of protein.)

 Less carbs are allowed in the morning, because blood sugar tends to rise naturally in the morning.

-You need to avoid: Hot cereals, cold cereals, pasta/noodles, bread, pancakes, pastries, rolls, rice, and other products made from grains.
-Gluten in particular is horrible for diabetes.
+Grain intake is the your biggest diabetic restriction.
+You absolutely need to avoid: Hot cereals, cold cereals, pasta/noodles, bread, pancakes, pastries, rolls, rice, and other products made from grains.
+Gluten products in particular are horrible for diabetics.

 DO NOT EAT “LOW CARB” grain products in general